 Jesus taught us to follow his example and become good, fruit-bearing trees like him (Matthew 7:17-19; 12:33; Luke 13:6-8). (“A-B-I-D-E: The Experience of Knowing Christ Today” explores five key aspects of divine, fruit-bearing intimacy.)

 The Gospel of Mark highlights Jesus’ inside-out rhythm of life.[i]
 Nine times Mark gives examples of Jesus going on spiritual retreat either alone with the Father or joined by his disciples.
 Because of his nourishing time of abiding with the Father Jesus was able to bear tremendous fruit for the kingdom.

 In his times of extended prayer Jesus received guidance and power from the Father which helped him to make wise ministry decisions, feed and heal thousands, and apprentice leaders to follow his ways of love.
 He practiced Sabbath rest in a special way in these spiritual retreats and he carried this demeanor of submission to the Father and rejoicing in him into his daily life and ministry.

-An outline from Mark’s Gospel shows the abiding and fruit-bearing rhythm of Jesus’ life:
+An outline from Mark’s Gospel shows the centrality of the abiding and fruit-bearing rhythm in Jesus’ life: